tpennock/divvy-tracker-app/README.md

 React-based, single-page app for categorizing transactions and keeping track of expenses.

+## Feature Wish List

+- Implement `react-redux` and all of that good central state management ()
+- Unit tests
+- `/users` page with real data
+- More documentation

 ## Technical Exercise

 Create a simple budgeting application that allows users to enter and